Brav68e/Katarenga/documentations/technical_doc.md

 ### 9.5 Data
 The `Assets/Data_files/` folder contains structured data files (e.g., `region.json`) for region configuration or board state saving.
+Those files are JSON formatted which means it's easy to read and modify.
+They contain an array of Region Object (for more information about the formatting check in the `/sub_class`

 ---